There is a video version of this tutorial on the homepage.

 Your Mail-in-a-Box may handle the email for multiple domain names, but the box has a single name.

-Ubuntu 14.04 x64 operating system and a machine with at least 1 GB of RAM.
-This setup currently costs around $10/month, depending on which provider you choose.
+Ubuntu 22.04 x64 (server edition) operating system and a machine with at least 512 MB of RAM.
+This setup currently costs around $5/month, depending on which provider you choose.
 We recommend you to use a box with 1 GB of RAM which costs around $10/month.

 If you choose Digital Ocean, your machine is called a “droplet” and you must name your droplet the same as its hostname.